 Health and Wellbeing

-Our focus this year has been on Student mental health, wellbeing and equality.
+Our focus this year has once again been on Student mental health, wellbeing and equality.

-In January the Student Association organised and ran a Health, Wellbeing and Respect Fair.
+In January the Student Association and Health and Health and Social Care Centre organised and ran a Health, Wellbeing and Respect Fair.

 West Lothian College Student Association worked in partnership with a number of staff, students and external partners to host their annual health and wellbeing fair- REFRESH.